hdready/autorun-cpulimit/README.md

 Or simply:

     chmod u+x "/folder/where/you/put/the/script/autorun-cpulimit.command"

+## Using `autorun-cpulimit.command`

+You can start the script using different methods:

+- double-click
-Start the script by double-click or run it via terminal or put it in Settings -> Users & Groups -> Login Items
+- run it via terminal by entering "/folder/where/you put the/script/autorun-cpulimit.command"
+- on a Mac, put it in Settings -> Users & Groups -> Login Items

+It will prompt you to enter an process name or process ID of the application you want to limit.
+These can be found by opening [activity monitor](http://support.apple.com/en-en/HT201464#cpu) under "Process Name" and "PID".

+You can also find the process ID and process name using terminal, simply type

+    ps -ax

+You can enter a new percentage of CPU the process may use at any time after pressing CTRL C

+The script will limit the CPU usage of your process until you close the terminal window.

 ## Default Values